3 May 2016 - 29 September 2016Time: 1:00 - 1:00am

 The International Arbitration Award Writing module provides the requisite knowledge of and practice in all the requirement of writing a final, reasoned and enforceable Award in an international commercial dispute.
-At the successful completion of this module (and the diploma), candidates will be eligible to progress onto the Peer Interview in order to become a Fellow member of the Chartered Institute of Arbitrators.

 |9 September||First part of award writing exam will be emailed at 10am|

 - Assessment will be by a written report (i.e. a Final Arbitral Award)

 - If you are eligible for the CIArb exemption, the pass mark required in 70%.
 Please see below for CIArb eligibility

 - Minimum 5000 words